 knitr to knit some R code that makes use of the

 htmlwidget sample code.
-The result of each different Run in Domino is a different HTML file, which Domino knows how to display as interactive dashboard.
-Check our each result, below, or take a look at the full set of Runs.
+The result of each different Run in Domino is a different HTML file, which Domino knows how to display as an interactive dashboard.

 htmlwidgets will be a powerful weapon in a data scientist’s arsenal, especially when it comes to sharing work with non-technical stakeholders.
 Combining htmlwidgets with tools like knitr and Domino, you can easily turn your R code into hosted, interactive dashboards and solve complex analytical use cases which would be impossible with simpler business intelligence tools and techniques.